 Training Your Dog To Make Eye Contact & Focus

-A useful command for any dog to know is the ‘focus’ command.
+It is extremely useful to teach your dog the ‘focus’ command.
 When the focus command is given, the dog should make eye contact with the speaker and await the next instruction.
-Having your dog focus on you before giving further commands makes it easier for the dog to listen and obey well, as it puts the dog in an “awaiting next instruction” state of mind.
+Having your dog focus on you before giving further commands makes it easier for the dog to listen and obey, as it puts the dog in an “awaiting next instruction” state of mind.
 Teaching your dog to focus is very easy, here’s how it’s done.

 Training Your Dog To Make Eye Contact – Phase One